WhatsApp/erlfmt/doc/FormattingDecisionComments.md

     ).
 ```

-Option 5: Do we move the aligned comment below the line and keep it aligned?
+### Option 5: Do we move the aligned comment below the line and keep it aligned?

+This is a pragmatic option, that could be easy enough to implement.
+Also, `% that comment` and `% this comment` is less likely to be perceived as a block comment,
+because `NotTooLong => d` is placed in the middle of the comments.

 ```erlang
 f() ->